borisdev/resume/resume.md

 Managed the Senior Data Scientist consultant

-- The technical vision I set for the Data Scientist and I was to continually search for "low-hanging fruit" to scale back machine learning to launch an MVP.
+- The technical vision I set for the Data Scientist and I was to launch an MVP in six months by discovering "low-hanging fruit" that could scale back the machine learning effort.
 This resulted in scaling back our machine learning training from eleven to three classifiers.
   The triage was to kill one classifier that was never needed, replace two with expert rules, and stop the labeling on five whose performance was sufficient.